ciccons/TRIUMF-BDNE-Chart/README.txt

 http://www.lfd.uci.edu/~gohlke/pythonlibs/#matplotlib

-After installing Python 2.7 and the relevant extra libraries, this program should compile and run once obtained off of Github. https://github.com/ciccons/TRIUMF-BDNE-Chart
+After installing Python 2.x/3.x and the relevant extra libraries, this program should compile and run once obtained off of Github. https://github.com/ciccons/TRIUMF-BDNE-Chart

 ----

-Install the Anaconda Python distribution, which provides Python 2.7, iPython and all of its dependencies as well as a complete set of open source packages for scientific computing and data science.
+Install the Anaconda Python distribution, which provides Python, iPython and all of its dependencies as well as a complete set of open source packages for scientific computing and data science.
 Anaconda Download: http://continuum.io/downloads

 The Canopy Distribution should also be a viable option, similar to Anaconda.
 Canopy Download: https://store.enthought.com/downloads/

-If you install one of these distributions, it comes with all of the libraries needed to run this software in Python 2.7.
+If you install one of these distributions, it comes with all of the libraries needed to run this software in Python.
 And so, Anaconda would be the recommended option.

 ------------------------